c3lang/c3-web/src/content/blogs/c3_0_7_10_constdef_finally_takes_shape.md

 - `--cpu-flags` didn't work if the first item was an exclusion.
 - Reallocating overaligned memory with the LibcAllocator was unsafe.
 - `std::io::Formatter` would print incorrect values for values exceeding `int128.max`.
-- `--safe=no` disabled compile-time errors on compile-time known runtime @require checks
+- `--safe=no` would accidentally disable compile-time error reporting on compile-time known runtime `@require` checks.
 - Member access on a struct returned by an assignment expression, e.g. `(foo = bar()).a` would cause a crash.

 ## Looking Forward